A Step-By-Step Guide to Install CMake on Linux

 Cmake Install Using Script

-The above command will install cmake globally for all users to /usr/local/bin and the exclude-subdir option is to get rid of the extra directory that is produced while extracting the .tar.gz archive.
+The above command will install cmake globally for all users to /usr/local/bin and the exclude-subdir option is to get rid of the extra folder that is produced while extracting the .tar.gz archive.

 Also, cmake will not be managed by the system package manager when installed this way.
 To update cmake you’ll need to repeat this process for any new versions.